StuntHacks/usi-wiki/README.md

 # usi-icons
-All of these icons are from https://game-icons.net/
+Almost all of these icons are from https://game-icons.net/ and distributed under the  Creative Commons 3.0 BY license.